Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

 Don't go for his feet.
 It makes you an easy target for his attacks.
 Especially the throw up attack will be harder to dodge.
+You'd also not be able to use the gas leaks to speed up the fight.

-If you feel like you can't dodge an attack, you can fall down or get in the upper part based on where you're to make his attacks stop while he's executing them.
+The fight is mostly the same.
+Just play it safely and make use of the invincibility extension to dodge more safely his throw up attack.
+If you feel like you can't dodge an attack due to being in disadvantageous placement, you can fall down or get in the upper part based on where you are to make his attacks stop while he's executing them.

-The invincibility extension with the dodge will be extremely useful to dodge all of his attacks.
-You're still better off to keep your distance with the throw up attack.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248717.png">